thekk1/Flurry/README.md

 ## Hints:
 You can also use subzones(Showed name of place on minimap) in raid and mythic instances for specific gear for ever boss.
-There is no fully list of all subzones for every zone in BfS like https://wowwiki.fandom.com/wiki/Icecrown#Subregions So you have to refer by yourself to the following sites or ingame maps:
+There is no fully list of all subzones for every zone in BfA like https://wowwiki.fandom.com/wiki/Icecrown#Subregions So you have to refer by yourself to the following sites or ingame maps:

 - https://wow.gamepedia.com/Arena